Selective continuous-variable quantum process tomography: I. Introduction

 \section{I. Introduction}

 Quantum information processing, quantum computing and quantum error correction rely to a great extent on the correct characterization of quantum processes.
-Methods for this characterization are usually referred to as quantum process tomography (QPT) \cite{nielsen2002,chuang1997,poyatos1997,altepeter2003,mohseni2006,mohseni2008}.
+The methods used for this characterization are commonly referred to as quantum process tomography (QPT) \cite{nielsen2002,chuang1997,poyatos1997,altepeter2003,mohseni2006,mohseni2008}.

-QPT in infinite dimension has been primarily focused on the reconstruction of optical processes in the Fock basis.
-The most commonly known of these techniques make use of a set of coherent states as probe states to achieve full reconstruction of the process in the Fock basis \cite{lobino2008complete,rahimi2011quantum,anis2012maximum,kumar2013experimental,lobino2009memory}.